Takutai moana: Customary rights in the marine and coastal area (foreshore and seabed)

 Note: The deadline for starting either of those processes – 3 April 2017 – has now passed.

-Under the first option your group could negotiate directly with the government (“the Crown”) to get it to agree to recognising these rights.
-The government didn’t have to negotiate with you, but if they decided not to you had the option of applying to the High Court instead.
+Under the first option your group could negotiate directly with the government (“the Crown”) to get “recognition agreements” about these rights.
+The government didn’t have to negotiate with you, but if they decided not to, you had the option of applying to the High Court instead.
 Agreements coming out of negotiations have to be brought into effect by either an Act of Parliament, for customary marine title, or a government Order in Council, for protected customary rights.
 (Orders in council are like government regulations, and are made by Cabinet.)

 The two pathways (negotiating, or going to the High Court) have the same test for getting your rights recognised – for example, for protected customary rights, that your particular uses and activities have existed continuously since 1840.
 Also, once you get recognition for a particular right by government agreement or a High Court order, the legal effect is the same whichever of those two pathways you’ve used.